oliverweissl/KD_Project/README.md

 -Getting an organisms Lineage and its indices using the SpeciesID -> useage: get_lineage(SpeciesID)

-#Automatic Querying and SPARQL-Query generator using a Form
+#Automatic Querying and SPARQL-Query generator using a Form \n
 The last part of the Notebook contains a Form that lets a user Query for an organism in a very simple way.
 -> after the form is filled do not run the Cell again , otherwise it resets How to use: